 UK Mycotoxin Update

-From January to March 2020, 10 UK samples were analysed for mycotoxins, including Grain, Silage and TMR using Mycocheck accredited analysis.
+From January to April 2021, samples from across the UK were analysed for mycotoxins, including silages, grains, and TMR.

-80 % of the samples tested positive for at least one mycotoxin.
-Many samples were contaminated with multiple mycotoxins.
+67% of samples tested positive for at least one mycotoxin.

-Deoxynivalenol (DON), Zearalenone (ZON), Fumonisin B1 and Fumonisin B2 were detected in the samples.
+Deoxynivalenol (DON), Zearalenone (ZON), Fumonisin B1, Fumonisin B2, and Ochratoxin A were detected in the samples.

 The detected concentrations are lower than the regulatory limits for mycotoxins in animal feeds, but not lower than the levels known to cause productivity issues.

-Because acute symptoms are unlikely to present themselves, it is important to test feed materials to identify the risk from mycotoxins.
+Because acute symptoms are unlikely to present themselves, it is important to test feed materials to identify your own risk from mycotoxins.